tim-hub/TiminesSweeper-3D-/README.md

 - Got a simple UI(20150903)

 ### How To Play
+1. click the cube to mine the cube
+2. right click the cube to falg it
+3. right click th background and move your mouse, rotate the cubes
+4. control your wheal forward to move forward, backward to backward
+5. try w a s d keys
+6. got all mines' position, you'll win
+7. mine the mine, you will lose
+8. see help if you forget how to play or control

 ### Features be wanted
 1. ~~add flag texture and when right click show the flag~~